 After-dinner and before-bedtime snacking when not hungry can result in consuming unneeded calories.
 Often this may be due to boredom, stress or tiredness.
-Try these tips to banish evening cravings and curb after-dinner snacking; and, if you must snack, go for the healthier options.
+Try these tips to banish evening cravings and curb after-dinner snacking; and, if you must snack, go for nutritious options.

 End Mealtime Madness

 Spend a little time planning ahead and grocery shopping for nutritious meals, including breakfast, and snacks throughout the week.
 When you eat a variety of foods throughout the day according to your hunger and fullness, you're less likely to overeat at night.
-"Planning and eating balanced meals at regular intervals during the day helps provide steady fuel and increases the chances of getting all the nutrients you need for good health," says Kim Larson, RDN, CSSD, CD, CHC, a spokesperson for the Academy of Nutrition and Dietetics.
-"It helps maintain stable blood sugar levels and provides more energy throughout the day.
-Regular eating also helps to manage hunger hormones to control appetite and food portions."
+"Eating balanced meals and snacks throughout the day provides your body with a steady source of energy to fuel daily activities," says Torey Armul, MS, RD, CSSD, LD, who is a spokesperson for the Academy of Nutrition and Dietetics.
+"It also helps to maintain blood sugar levels and ensure greater intake of nutrients that are important for your health."

 Boost Protein and Load up on Fiber

-Larson advises individuals to try to eat 25 to 30 grams at each meal, although protein needs vary according to age, sex, height, weight and activity level.
+Armul advises individuals to try to eat 20 to 25 grams of protein at each meal, althoughneeds vary by person.

 For instance, a breakfast of oatmeal with a cup of low-fat or fat-free milk, small handful of nuts and fruit can provide approximately 20 grams of protein.
 At lunch, a couple of tablespoons of peanut butter (7 grams of protein), half a can of tuna fish (16 grams of protein), half a cup of black beans (7 grams of protein) or a small 4-ounce salmon filet (25 grams of protein) can help push up protein.
 At dinner, most people actually get too much protein because portion sizes of popular protein sources are too big.
 Go for recommended serving sizes such as a small — the size of a deck of cards — 3-ounce chicken breast (27 grams of protein) or a 3-ounce lean top sirloin steak (26 grams of protein).